The Boondock Saints | 1999

-This 24-hour eaterie dates back to 1932 and its period interior has been seen in several productions including 1988’s Cocktail, with Tom Cruise, David Cronenberg’s 2012 Cosmopolis and more recently became the diner in Guillermo del Toro’s The Shape of Water.
+This 24-hour eaterie dates back to 1932 and its period interior has been seen in several productions including 1988’s Cocktail, with Tom Cruise, David Cronenberg’s 2012 Cosmopolis, the 2007 musical Hairspray and, more recently, became the diner in Guillermo del Toro’s The Shape of Water.

 The mob’s local boss Yakavetta (Carlo Rota) realizes the outfit is being targeted and, as a last resort, calls on the services of a notorious hired gun known only as Il Duce.

 The fact that Duce is confined to a high-security facility presents no problem to the mob.
 The fearsome beast, despite being chained and caged, is suddenly and mysteriously paroled.

 ‘Hoag Maximum Security Prison’, where he’s confined, is back in Boston.
 It was the 19th century Charles Street Jail, which has since been glammed-up to become the Liberty Hotel, 215 Charles Street, though preserving many architectural features including the Rotunda.